 The primary goal for Senomyx’s Sweet Taste Program is to identify flavor ingredients that allow a significant reduction of sweeteners in food and beverage products while maintaining the desired sweet taste.
 Senomyx has two partners for this program – PepsiCo, the world’s second-largest food and beverage business, and Firmenich SA, a global leader in providing ingredients and flavor systems to major consumer companies.

-Most recently, Senomyx advanced S52617 (S617) , a new modifier for both high fructose corn syrup (HFCS) and sucrose, into the preliminary development phase.
+Sweetmyx S617, a new sweet flavor ingredient intended for use in products that have reduced high fructose corn syrup (HFCS) or sucrose, was granted FEMA GRAS regulatory status in March 2014.
 High fructose corn syrup is a widely used sweetener, especially in North America.
 It is used in products such as baked goods, yogurts, sauces and condiments, beverages and concentrates, granola and energy bars, and canned and frozen fruits.
-The utility of S617 with both HFCS and sucrose could allow manufacturers that use these sweeteners to focus their internal efforts on a single sweet taste modifier, thereby potentially increasing efficiency and cost-effectiveness.
+The utility of Sweetmyx S617 with both HFCS and sucrose could allow manufacturers that use these sweeteners to focus their internal efforts on a single sweet taste modifier, thereby potentially increasing efficiency and cost-effectiveness.

 Bitter Blockers Program

 The primary goals of Senomyx's Bitter Blocker Program are to reduce or block bitter taste and to improve the overall taste characteristics of foods, beverages, and ingredients.
 Reducing bitterness would be valuable for the many manufacturers who want to improve the taste characteristics of foods, beverages, healthcare items, and other products.